makumbi/makumbi.github.io/content/blog/2016/cnu-friends-at-buffalo-wings.md

 out apartments contemplating on what city to move to and whether to stay in a particular job for a certain period of time or not - basically doing what I am doing now.

-Ending on a good note, Steve Landry’s birthday is Jan 26 2016.
+Ending on a good note, Steve's birthday is Jan 26 2016.
 Very much would love to celebrate with him but knowing me I probably will not get the chance.
 After dinner I met up with Mary and took her Bowling.
 Probably the highlight of my night/day.